elastic/integrations/packages/php_fpm/docs/README.md

 ## Validation

-After the integration is successfully configured, clicking on the Assets tab of the PHP-FPM Integration should display a list of available dashboards.
-Click on the dashboard available for your configured data stream.
-It should be populated with the required data.
+After the integration is successfully configured, click on the *Assets* tab of the PHP-FPM Integration to display the available dashboards.
+Select the dashboard for your configured data stream, which should be populated with the required data.

 ### Troubleshooting